 - September 2020: *Pegroco eyes add-ons for its portfolio firms* The Swedish listed SME focused PE firm Pegroco has released its half-year report, where CEO Victor Örn states that the transaction market is picking up speed involving a “good influx of potential candidates for additional acquisitions to our portfolio companies”.
 Nordisk Bergteknik, which recently acquired Visinor, was also highlighted as a firm where Pegroco sees good opportunities for add-ons.

-The complementing M&A Portal provides a complete overview for keeping track of all private equity related activity and each fund's current portfolio, including performance, ownership period, and investment responsible.
+The complementing M&A Portal provides a complete overview of all private equity funds and strategic investors with previous activity or current portfolio firms in the regions we cover, including investment focus.

 Snapshot from our weekly "Family-Owned Highlights"